- Sharing a Single RAM Between CPU and GPU

 clk25edge) is the RAM output propagation window before any capture happens (green box).

 The underlying BRAM is clocked on posedge clk50.
 This is the moment the RAM latches the current ram_raddr and produces ram_rdata on its output.
-Because the BRAM is synchronous, ram_rdata is not valid immediately after the address is driven; it only updates after a clk50 posedge has occurred with the address stable at its input.
+Because the BRAM is synchronous, ram_rdata is not valid immediately after the address is driven but it only updates after a clk50 posedge has occurred with the address stable at its input.

 CPU Slot Timing